appunite/AndroidFFmpeg/README.md

 	export NDK=/your/path/to/android-ndk
 	./build_android.sh

-make sure that files FFmpegLibrary/libs/{armeabi,armeabi-v7a,x86}/libffmpeg.so was created, otherwise you are in truble
+make sure that files FFmpegLibrary/jni/ffmpeg-build/{armeabi,armeabi-v7a,x86}/libffmpeg.so was created, otherwise you are in truble

 build ndk jni library

 	ndk-build

+make sure that files FFmpegLibrary/libs/{armeabi,armeabi-v7a,x86}/libffmpeg.so was created, otherwise you are in truble

 build your project